Ryuk (Death Note): In live-action media

 In the film series, Ryuk is voiced by Nakamura Shidō.
 The second film ends in much the same manner as the manga, except Ryuk's silence leads Light to believe that he is willing to help.
 When Light learns differently, Light yells at Ryuk and jumps through him, trying in vain to stop his death before dying in his father's arms; before this, Ryuk takes this opportunity to reveal to Light that humans who have used the Death Note are unable to enter either Heaven or Hell regardless of their actions in life.

 In the spin-off L: Change the World, Ryuk offers L the Death Note.
 When L refuses and proceeds to burn it, Ryuk complains that L is boring and disappears, returning to the Shinigami realm.

 In the fourth film, Death Note: Light Up the New World, Nakamura Shidō reprises his role as the voice and motion capture of Ryuk.
-10 years after the end of Kira case, Ryuk again visits the human world to find the successor of kira on the reaper king's order.
+10 years after the end of Kira case, Ryuk again visits the human world to find the successor of Kira on the shinigami king's order.
 He finds Light's biological son Hikari Yagami and gives him a death note.
 Teru Mikami, his guardian who raised him gets insane and kills him by writing his name in the notebook.
 The leader of Death Note task force, Tsukuru Mishima witnesses the whole thing and kills Mikami and takes his notebook.
 Tsukuru becomes the new owner and Ryuk stays with him.
-Later Tsukuru dispossesses his Death Note and asks Ryuk to give the Death Note and Light's message to the cyberterrorist, Yuki Shien.
+Later Mishima dispossesses his Death Note and asks Ryuk to give the Death Note and Light's message to the cyberterrorist, Yuki Shien.
 Ryuk finds his new mate.
-Later, Yuki is killed in a crossfire and Ryuk is seen for last time talking to Tsukuru explaining why death reapers are looking so hard for the next kira because the death reaper king promised that anyone who finds the next kira would have the throne after he retired.
-Ryuk also says that they will keep sending death notes until there's a next kira.
-Ryuk forbades bye and disappears.
+Later, Shien is killed in a crossfire and Ryuk is seen for last time talking to Mishima explaining why Shinigami are looking so hard for the next Kira, because the Shinigami King promised that anyone who finds the next Kira would have the throne after he retires.
+Ryuk also says that they will keep sending Death Notes until there is a next Kira.
+Ryuk says goodbye and disappears.

 In the live-action TV drama, Ryuk is voiced by Jun Fukushima and Daisaku Nishino is the motion capture actor of Ryuk.
 At the end of the series, Light begs Ryuk's help but Ryuk lets Light burn in the fire.
 Then he returns to shinigami realm with Rem.

 Actor Willem Dafoe provided the voice acting and motion capture of the character's facial elements in the American adaptation.
 Unlike the source material, Ryuk does not possess multiple Death Notes, and has passed the Death Note to various people throughout the decades, with each one of them using the notebook for different purposes.
 Despite the film's overall mixed critical reception, Dafoe's performance and characterization of Ryuk has been widely praised by fans and critics alike, with many singling him out as one of the film's main highlights.